Jeffrey Hirschfield

-Jeffrey Hirschfield is co-developer of the science fiction series Lexx.
-He wrote for three of its four seasons and voiced the character of the robot head 790.
+Jeffrey Hirschfield is a Canadian screenwriter and voice actor.
+He co-developed the science fiction series Lexx, writing scripts for three of its four seasons and voicing the character of 790, a talking robot head.

-Hirschfield is also creator of the live action/animation sci-fi adventure series Zixx and served as series story editor and wrote five of the first thirteen episodes.
+Hirschfield is also the creator of the live action/animated science fiction adventure series Zixx.
+He served as the story editor for the series and wrote five of the first thirteen episodes.

 Hirschfield co-created El Mundo del Lundo for Canada's Comedy Network, on which he also performed.
 Further writing credits include The Outer Limits, I Was A Sixth Grade Alien, Olliver's Adventures and Starhunter.
 He has also written a number of stage plays and radio dramas.